Cala (footballer, born 1989): Las Palmas and Cádiz

-On 7 July 2018, Cala joined UD Las Palmas from the Spanish second division for two seasons.
-He terminated his contract the following 18 June, and moved to Cádiz CF on a five-year deal on 17 July.
+On 7 July 2018, Cala joined UD Las Palmas from the Spanish second division.
+He terminated his two-year contract the following 18 June, and moved to Cádiz CF on a five-year deal on 17 July.
 He netted twice in 27 matches for the latter in his first season, in a return to the top division after 14 years.

 On 4 April 2021, shortly after having opened the scoring at the Estadio Ramón de Carranza, Cala allegedly directed a racial slur at Mouctar Diakhaby, to which the entire Valencia CF squad responded by leaving the pitch in support of their teammate.
 After being informed by the referee that they would forfeit the game if it was not completed, they later returned to resume the match with the exception of Diakhaby, who urged them to play on without him and was replaced by Hugo Guillamón; Cádiz eventually won 2–1, with the winner being scored by Marcos Mauro, who had come on for Cala at half-time.
-In a press conference held two days later, Cala strongly denied using any racist language towards Diakhaby, claiming he had simply asked him to "leave me in peace" and that Diakhaby had misheard what Cala said as a racial slur.
+In a press conference held two days later, Cala strongly denied using any racist language towards Diakhaby, claiming he had simply asked him to "leave me in peace" and that the latter had misheard what the former said as a racial slur.
 Valencia released a statement shortly afterwards, strongly condemning his response, and the following day the Royal Spanish Football Federation confirmed that the incident was now under formal investigation, while no evidence of racial abuse was found in a separate investigation by the Liga Nacional de Fútbol Profesional.

+Cala missed the vast majority of the 2022–23 campaign, due to a serious knee injury.
+He asked to be unregistered, so that his team could sign another player in his position.

+Shortly before completing his retirement at the age of 33, Cala became Atlético Sanluqueño CF's president.
+He oversaw their promotion to the Primera Federación.